mlegait/talk-2025-immer-slides/slides.md

 <!--
 FR: Le principe de base d'Immer est simple : vous appliquez toutes vos modifications sur un brouillon temporaire (draft), qui est un proxy de votre currentState.
 Une fois toutes les mutations terminées, Immer va produire un nouveau nextState basé sur les modifications apportées au draft.
 Cela vous permet de manipuler vos données comme si elles étaient mutables, tout en conservant tous les avantages d’un state immuable.

 EN: The basic idea is that with Immer you will apply all your changes to a temporary draft, which is a proxy of the currentState.
 Once all your mutations are completed, Immer will produce the nextState based on the mutations to the draft state.
-This means that you can interact with your data by simply modifying it while keeping all the benefits of immutable data.
+This means that you can simply modify your data while keeping all the benefits of immutable data.
 -->

 ---